Pelvic floor dysfunction: Physical therapy

-Pelvic floor muscle (PFM) training is vital for treating different types of pelvic floor dysfunction.
+Pelvic floor muscle (PFM) training, sometimes referred to as urotherapy in pediatric and continence care contexts, is vital for treating different types of pelvic floor dysfunction.
 Two common problems are uterine prolapse and urinary incontinence both of which stem from muscle weakness.
 Pelvic floor muscle therapy is the first line of treatment for urinary incontinence and thus should be considered before more invasive procedures such as surgery.
 Being able to control the pelvic floor muscles is vital for a well functioning pelvic floor.
 Without the ability to control the pelvic floor muscles, pelvic floor training cannot be done successfully.
 Pelvic floor muscle therapy strengthens the muscles of the pelvic floor through repeated contractions of varying strength.
 Through vaginal palpation exams and the use of biofeedback, the tightening, lifting, and squeezing actions of these muscles can be determined.
 Biofeedback can be used to treat urinary incontinence as it records contractions of the pelvic floor muscles and can help patients become aware of the use of their muscles.
 PFM training can also increase female sexual satisfaction by improving sexual function and the ability to orgasm.
 In men, PFM exercises can also help maintain a strong erection.
+The use of telerehabilitation is also strongly recommended for the benefit of patients suffering from pelvic floor dysfunction in order to ensure that the treatment for their pelvic floor dysfunction is effective, maintained, and efficient.
+Without the continuation of the effective treatment, this could make patients more susceptible to secondary injuries or worsening symptoms and affects to their daily living.
+One of the greatest benefits that come from telerehabilitation is that it is a great tool to use for pelvic floor dysfunctions when access to rehabilitation is limited.
+However, due to the rare use of it in this area of health care, research on pelvic floor muscle training as it pertains to telerehabilitation is limited.

 In addition, abdominal muscle training has been shown to improve pelvic floor muscle function.
 By increasing abdominal muscle strength and control, a person may have an easier time activating the pelvic floor muscles in sync with the abdominal muscles.
 Many physiotherapists are specially trained to address the muscle weaknesses associated with pelvic floor dysfunction and can effectively treat pelvic floor dysfunction through strengthening exercises.
 Overall, physical therapy can significantly improve the quality of life of those with pelvic floor dysfunction by relieving symptoms.